What is usability testing?

 Run Pilot Tests

-Run pilot tests before inviting ‘real’ users to undertake task: colleagues can be great participants, giving valuable feedback on whether tasks set are clear.
+Run pilot tests using your usability testing tools before inviting ‘real’ users to undertake task: colleagues can be great participants, giving valuable feedback on whether tasks set are clear.

 Pilot tests don’t take long, but guarantee higher quality results.
 They have a triple advantage: